Big City Family Fun

 A walk through Alcatraz at twilight defines creepy for me.
 Photo Credit: Catherine Parker

-I have a girl and two boys and my boys are fascinated by prisons.
-So I decided to tour the prison that defines hard-core prison life.
-I had never been and I wanted to see it for myself.
-A walk through Alcatraz at twilight is creepy and borderline scary.
-But tweens and teens love to walk the line of scary and creepy so it’s perfect for them.
+I have a girl and two boys, and my boys are fascinated by prisons.
+So, I decided to tour the prison that defines hard-core prison life.
+I don’t want them to think life behind bars is glamorous or cool.

 Take a ferry to Alcatraz with kids.